Program:

 -

 Narek is a pianist with a Master's Degree in Piano Performance from the University of Toronto.
-Teaching since 2011, he has guided students of all levels through concerts, exams, competitions, and auditions, offering personalized and effective instruction.
 He also holds a Bachelor's Degree in Piano Performance from the Komitas State Conservatory of Yerevan, where he graduated with the prestigious Red Diploma.
 Narek is a first prize winner of the Youth National Music Competition in Iran and a recipient of the Alice & Armen Matheson Entrance Scholarship at the University of Toronto.
 He has performed internationally as a soloist, chamber musician, and accompanist, with notable appearances across Canada, Armenia, and Iran.

 COMPOSERS